 Want respondents to attach files to their answers?
-Then include a File upload question in your typeform.
+Then include a File Upload block in your typeform.

-The File upload question is a PRO feature that allows respondents to upload any file from their computer or mobile device, which you can then download via the Results panel.
+The File Upload block is a PRO feature that allows respondents to upload any file from their computer or mobile device, which you can then download via the Results panel.

 People can upload files from their mobile device.
 If they’re viewing the typeform on a phone or tablet they can either upload a photo from their library or snap a picture with the camera and upload it.

-How to add a File upload question to your typeform
+How to add a File Upload block to your typeform

-In the Block settings menu you can make the File upload “required” meaning that people would have to upload something in order to proceed with your typeform.
-To enable this, click on the ‘Required’ switch.
+3. In the Block settings you can make the File Upload “required” meaning that people would have to upload something in order to submit the typeform.
+To enable this, click on the Required switch.

-You can apply Piping to your File Upload question to personalize it a bit.
-Click on the +Add button to select which answer you’d like to pipe into the question.
+5. You can include variables in your File Upload question to personalize it a bit.
+Type the ‘@’ key on your keyboard then select which answer you’d like to insert into the question.
 In this example, we’re using the person’s first name.

-Check out the example typeform we created below to get a feel for how the File Upload field looks in practice:
+Check out the example typeform we created below to get a feel for how the File Upload block looks in practice:

 How to handle files bigger than 10MB